siberianfox/g2wiki/G2-in-Git:-cloning-and-updating-procedures.md

 ## Making a Remote to pull code for a PR

-* Add the remote, e.g. `git@github.com:MitchBradley/g2.git`
+* Add the remote, e.g. `git add remote MitchBradley git@github.com:MitchBradley/g2.git`
+* Fetch the remote, e.g. `git fetch MitchBradley`
-* restart Gitx or it will not be visible
+* restart the Gitx window or the remote will not be visible